jose-Abel/bubble_sort/README.md

 ### Setup
-You can either copy the code with git clone or just do a git pull on your local environment by running the command ruby bubble_sort or ruby bubble_sort_by
+You can either copy the code with git clone or with any other method and run it on your local environment by running the command ruby bubble_sort or ruby bubble_sort_by

 ### Run tests